 - In Thomas and The Magic Railroad, Lily gives her Burnett a friendship bracelet to remind them of their friendship.
 Later in the film, Lily puts the gold dust Junior gives to her on her bluebird toy, also to remind her of her friendship with Burnett.

-- Star Wars: Anakin gives Padme a necklace in Episode I when they first meet.
-It decorates her hearse during her funeral at the end of Episode III.
+- Star Wars: Anakin gives Padme a necklace in The Phantom Menace when they first meet.
+It decorates her hearse during her funeral at the end of Revenge of the Sith.

 - In The Idiot, Myshkin and Rogozhin have a heart-to-heart conversation and promise that—no matter how their rivalry over Nastasya's affection ends—they'll remain friends.
 Both men are wearing cross necklaces, and they trade crosses as a sign of their friendship.